adjtomo/pyatoa/docs/misfit.rst

 Pyatoa uses Pyflex to window observed and synthetic waveforms.
-Windowing parameters are stored in ``Config.pyflex_config`` and is set internally via the function :meth:`pyatoa.core.config.Config.set_pyflex_config`
+Windowing parameters are stored in ``Config.pyflex_config`` and is set internally via the function :meth:`pyatoa.core.config.set_pyflex_config`

-Under the hood, the :meth:`window <pyatoa.core.mananger.Manager.window>` calls the Pylex package to generate misfit windows for the two waveforms ``st_obs`` and ``st_syn``.
+Under the hood, the :meth:`window <pyatoa.core.manager.Manager.window>` calls the Pylex package to generate misfit windows for the two waveforms ``st_obs`` and ``st_syn``.